|

 the strategy that goes with the tactics?

 Strategy and tactics are interrelated.
-I find
+I find this

-and doing part of business.
+part of business.
+Nevertheless, the

-Nevertheless, the information does exist, it is pragmatic, and it is
+information does exist, it is pragmatic, and it is very successful.
+We just need to know where it is, and we

-where it is, and we just need to know how to make use of it.
-This
+just need to know how to make use of it.
+This website

-website is about the Theory of Constraints – how to substantially improve an
+is about the Theory of Constraints – how to substantially improve an

 organization, any organization, by moving a group of people towards a common